Premium lots from the upper segment of Schulman auctions

 Schulman b.v., Auction 375, Lot 1055

-An extremely rare early issue of the golden tenner.
-This type is missing from several important collections and is known for its limited edition and historical significance.
+An extremely rare early issue of the gold ten-guilder.
+This type is absent from several major collections and is renowned for its limited mintage and historical significance.

 Great Britain — 5 Guineas 1753